IDSIA/sacred/docs/configuration.rst

 Config Scopes
 *************
 A Config Scope is just a regular function decorated with ``@ex.config``.
-It is executed by ``sacred`` just before running the experiment.
+It is executed by Sacred just before running the experiment.
 Then all the variables from its local scope are collected, and become the parameters of the experiment.
 This means that you have full access to all the features of python for setting up the parameters: